PAIN TOLERANCE AND PHYSICAL ACTIVITY

 The researchers found that the ability to tolerate pain played a role in this protective effect.
 That explains why being active could lower the risk of having severe chronic pain, whether or not it is widespread throughout the body.

-"This suggests that physical activity increases our ability to tolerate pain and may be one of the ways in which activity helps to reduce the risk of severe chronic pain," says Årnes.
+"This suggests that physical activity increases our ability to tolerate pain and may be one of the ways activity helps to reduce the risk of severe chronic pain," says Årnes.

 The researchers included almost 7,000 people in their study, recruited from the extensive Tromsø survey, which has collected data on people's health and lifestyle over decades.

-After obtaining information about the participants' exercise habits during their free time, the researchers examined how well the same people handled cold pain in a laboratory.
+After gathering information about the participants' exercise habits during their free time, the researchers examined how well the same individuals handled cold pain in a laboratory setting.
 Later, they checked whether the participants experienced pain that lasted for 3 months or more, including pain that was located in several parts of the body or pain that was experienced as more severe.

 Among the participants, 60% reported some form of chronic pain, but only 5% had severe pain in multiple parts of the body.
 Few people experienced more serious pain conditions.